littlemanco/ansible-role-bootstrap/README.md

 # The frequency, expressed as a systemd timer, that you wish to reprovision.
 Suggestion would be every 15 minutes.
 bootstrap_provision_frequency: ""

+# The path of the playbook file to execute
+bootstrap_playbook_file: "display.yml"
 ```

 That's it!
 Run the playbook, and that machine should take care of itself.